gumvic/nanoql/README.md

 This finally explains why **q/execute** always returns a promise.
 Since there may be deferred nodes, for the sake of simplicity it's always a promise.
-If there were no deferred nodes, it is resolved immediately (kind of; it will most likely happen on the next "tick" both on JVM and js, but still effectively instant).
+If there were no deferred nodes, it is resolved immediately (kind of; it depends on how completable futures and bluebird work, but still nearly instantly).

 ## Less boring example